 Start with the dedicated floor-lamp collection for every 3-tier and 5-tier design, then explore the rest of the catalog of handmade Turkish mosaic lamps for matching table and accent pieces.
 Questions before you buy?
 Reach us through the contact page.

-How many bulbs does a Turkish floor lamp use?
+How many bulbs does a Turkish floor lamp use, and are they included?

-Where should I put a mosaic floor lamp?
+Where should I place a Turkish mosaic floor lamp in a room?